According to the President of the American Public Health Association

 “The only way to contain [lung cancer] is by making people responsible for their actions.”(31)

 Mining destroys worker’s lungs and mining processes contaminate the environment.
-But as long as smokers can be made responsible, the mine-owners are off the hook.
+Blaming smokers lets the mine-owners off the hook.

 The workers’ drug

-It is not hard to explain why those who are most oppressed, most exploited and work in the dirtiest jobs smoke the most and have the most difficulty quitting.
+It is not hard to explain why those who are most oppressed, most exploited, and work in the dirtiest jobs smoke the most and have the greatest difficulty quitting.